Balgardth/blip-beta/README.md

 ## Documentation

-The full documentation can be found [here](http://www.ioport.com/Documentation) or once setup on the localhost server Documentation page.
+The full documentation can be found [here](http://www.ioport.com/Documentation) or once setup on the localhost server '_Documentation_' page.